jeanoza/ft_transcendence/README.md

   - [x] create User then send cookie for auth(No redirection but send cookie with access token in response)

-  - [ ] add post module, entity, service and controller
+  - [ ] add Note module, entity, service and controller

 - Database: